sayantanbbb/Q-A-generation/README.md

 ## Demo
 <img src="2c31b1e8-5248-406b-877d-574eee555910.gif">
 as you can see some questions still haded to be manually deleted .
-Also the filedownloaded wasent recorder so i will just paste the screenshots :-
+Also the file downloaded wasent recorder so i will just paste the screenshots :-

 <img src="Screenshot (91).png">